White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 10 min to read

-They have seen AI receptionists, lead qualification bots, WhatsApp automation, and customer support agents in action.
-Now, they expect their agency to guide them.
+Your clients already see AI receptionists, lead qualification bots, WhatsApp automation, and customer support agents in action.
+They now expect your agency to help them adopt these tools.

 Why Agencies Are Adding AI Agents — And Why Now Is the Right Moment